liampwl/signature-work/README.md

-BRIDGING THE DIVIDE: GLOBAL HEALTH AND INTERNATIONAL DEVELOPMENT POLICY PRIORITIES IN THE BIDEN AND TRUMP ERAS
+Bridging the Divide: Global Health and International Development Policy Priorities in the Biden and Trump Eras

-This repository contains the codebase for a project focused on topic modeling, text preprocessing, and analysis of policy shifts using data from USAID.
-The project leverages several techniques, including BERTopic modeling, Structural Topic Modeling (STM), and file preprocessing to analyze large datasets and identify meaningful trends.
-The main goal of this project is to explore shifts in policy attention between different U.S. administrations and how topic modeling can assist in understanding these changes.
+This repository contains the code and analysis for a project examining policy shifts in global health and international development using topic modeling techniques.
+The project utilizes BERTopic, Structural Topic Modeling (STM), and various preprocessing scripts to analyze USAID policy documents and track changes in policy focus across different U.S. administrations.

-The repository is organized into the following sections:

-	•	bertopic_modeling/: Contains the code and configurations for performing BERTopic modeling on the USAID dataset.

-	•	stm_modeling/: Contains the code for performing Structural Topic Modeling (STM) and associated analyses.

-	•	preprocessing/: Contains scripts for preprocessing datasets, including data cleaning, text tokenization, and format adjustments.

-	•	data/: Holds sample datasets (if provided) for testing and reproducing the analysis.

-by
+Repository Structure
+	•	README.md – Overview of the project and repository structure.
+	•	analyses_from_saved.py – Script for analyzing previously saved topic models.
+	•	guided_bertopic_modeling.py – Implements BERTopic modeling with guided parameters for improved interpretability.
+	•	ocr_revision_for_a_new_csv.py – Performs OCR processing and revision to convert policy documents into a structured CSV format.
+	•	wnp2_PowellIII_2025_vandenDool_SWPaper.pdf – Final paper detailing the findings and methodology.

+About the Project

+This research investigates how USAID’s global health policy priorities evolved under the Biden and Trump administrations.
+Using topic modeling techniques, the project identifies key themes, policy emphases, and structural differences in policy attention over time.
+The study provides insights into how political leadership shapes global health strategies and discusses the implications for international development.

+Author

 William Powell
 Signature Work Product, in partial fulfillment of the Duke Kunshan University Undergraduate Degree Program

-March 9, 2025

-Signature Work Program

-Duke Kunshan University
+Duke Kunshan University | March 9, 2025

-arXiv preprint: TKTK
+arXiv preprint: TKTK (pending publication)